School of the World

 Don’t be flash-happy.
 A lot of beginner photographers leave the in-camera flash on, no matter the lighting conditions or the type of photo they’re trying to capture.
 Refrain from using the flash when capturing landscapes, or when taking photos at large venues like concerts or sporting events.
 Instead, only use a flash to illuminate poorly-lit subjects when they’re within the flash range (typically 10′).

 Use natural light.
 For best results, use natural light whenever possible.
 Many photographers seek out the “golden hours”—the first and last hour of daylight—each day, when the light gives objects more shape.
-And don’t be scared completely by shadows—they can actually add interest to your photos, providing contour and balance.
+And don’t be scared of shadows—they can actually add interest to your photos, providing contour and balance.

 Pay attention to the background.
 A light pole sticking out of someone’s head, an errant hand jutting into the frame—these are the kinds of things that can make an otherwise good photograph bad.
 The background of a photo should help to provide context for the image, not distract the eye.
 When composing your photo, pay attention to the background and edges of your photo.
 If you’re unhappy with the composition, try moving your subject, or if that’s not possible, move yourself to get the shot.

 Get personal.
 A destination is a lot more than its landmarks.
-Try to capture scenes of everyday life that include locals, whether it’s fisherman pulling in the day’s catch, a crowd at a cafe or the old woman who runs the fruit stand.
+Try to capture scenes of everyday life that include locals, whether it’s fishermen pulling in the day’s catch, a crowd at a café, or the old woman who runs the fruit stand.
 When possible, introduce yourself and ask for permission first—not only will it make your experience richer, but your photographs will be, too.